joseasoler/tradergen/README.md

 ## Mod support

-TraderGen should support all mods out of the box; please make a bug report if you find any issues.
+TraderGen should support all mods out of the box; please submit a [bug report](CONTRIBUTING.md) if you find any issues.

 TraderGen also provides extra features when certain mods are enabled, including specific trader types, stock combinations and other tweaks to improve the experience.
-TraderGen includes extra features for the following mods:
+TraderGen includes extra content for the following mods:

 * [Alpha Animals](https://steamcommunity.com/sharedfiles/filedetails/?id=1541721856)
 * [Jewelry](https://steamcommunity.com/workshop/filedetails/?id=2020964421)